Justice-Through-Code/fall_2020/lessons/27_pandas/pandas_dataframes.md

 * Make sure the [pandas library](https://pandas.pydata.org/) is installed and working on your computer
     * Mostly likely if you have Anaconda installed, you're all set.
 To confirm this, open up a jupyter notebook and run `import pandas` in a python cell.
 If you get no error message, you're all set!
     * If you do get an error message, run `$ pip install pandas` from your command line to install it.
 After installing, repeat the previous step to check if the installation worked
-* Download the [spotify_top_tens.csv file](https://github.com/Justice-Through-Code/fall_2020) from Github, and put this file in a folder called `datasets` inside your jtc course folder on your computer

 # Outline of class agenda